ubntc/go/README.md

-# go
+# This is our Go School
-Go Examples for Learning and Teaching Go
+Here we collect examples for learning and teaching Go.